How long do solar panels last?

 Why do solar panels degrade?

-After 25 years, most monocrystalline solar panels on the residential market tend to produce somewhere between 80-90% of their original power output.
+This means that, after 30 years, most monocrystalline solar panels on the residential market will produce 87% of their original power output.

 To learn more about solar, check out our rundown the top 17 facts about solar panels.